njj610919-dotcom/KQC7016_Lab1_WebScraping/README.md

 This website was selected because it is designed for web scraping practice and contains structured quote and author information.

 ## Files Included
+- `original_lab1.py` - Original Python file studied and executed for Lab 1.
-- `Lab1_WebScraping.py` - Python source code for the modified web scraping program.
+- `Lab1_WebScraping.py` - Modified Python source code for scraping quotes and authors.
 - `quotes_with_authors.csv` - Output CSV file containing the extracted quotes and authors.
 - `Lab_Report_1_Web_Scraping.docx` - Lab 1 report.
+- `README.md` - Repository description and file explanation.

 ## Libraries Used
 - requests